in28minutes/in28minutes.github.io/_blog/articles/2017-12-02-spring-boot-and-iBatis-with-h2.md

 }

 ```
-> Spring Boot Auto Configuration sees H2 in the classpath.
-It understands that we would want to talk to an in memory database.
-It auto configures a datasource and also a JdbcTemplate connecting to that datasource.
+> H2 is seen in the classpath by Spring Boot Auto Configuration.
+It recognises that we wish to communicate with an in-memory database.
+It automatically configures a datasource as well as a JdbcTemplate that connects to that datasource.

 Let's create the findById method to retrieve a student by id in StudentJdbcRepository.
 ```java